Our Climate Smart Commitment: How and Why

-Women are the key to making all of this happen.
-In many communities, the greatest impact can come from empowering women, who make critical decisions about everything from how a farm operates, to which fuels are used for heating and cooking, to how values are passed along to the next generation.
+In many communities, the greatest impact on these fronts can come from empowering women, who make critical decisions about everything from how a farm operates, to which fuels are used for heating and cooking, to how values are passed along to the next generation.
 We support programs that empower women (through education and financial support) to effect real change in their communities — improving both the environment and the quality of life of their families and neighbors.

 When sorting through options for making a real difference in the world, there are three main approaches: charity, development, and advocacy.

 Let's say there is a struggling community of fishermen at a place called Desperation Delta.
 Giving fish to hungry people there is charity.
 Giving them nets and skills to fish, along with matching funds to build a safer harbor, is development.
-But what happens when climate change or other factors outside their control causes the fish population to decrease or relocate?
+But what happens when nearby companies pollute the water, or climate change drives the fish to different waters?

-Advocacy means lobbying governments to create legislation that protects fish during spawning season, cleans up industrial pollution, and prohibits large corporations from detonating explosives that kill fish en masse.
-Advocacy empowers the people of Desperation Delta — who might otherwise have no voice of their own in government — and ensures that their needs are taken into consideration, on equal footing with corporate and special-interest lobbies.
+Advocacy means lobbying governments to create legislation that protects fish during spawning season, cleans up industrial pollution, and prohibits corporations from detonating explosives that kill fish en masse.
+Advocacy empowers the people of Desperation Delta — who might otherwise have no voice in their government — and ensures that their needs are taken into consideration, on equal footing with corporate and special-interest lobbies.

 Charity and development certainly have their place.
 For example, when responding to a crisis, charity dollars can provide immediate help.
 But in most situations, advocacy is our personal choice for getting the most bang out of our philanthropic dollar.